 Not to be confused with the standard Samsung Galaxy Note 10+ (which also available for T-Mobile), the Galaxy Note 10+ 5G is the only variant of the Note 10 that’s compatible with T-Mobile’s new low-band 5G network.
 Unlike the AT&T model, the T-Mobile Galaxy Note 10+ 5G features only a single storage option (256GB) priced at $1,299.99.
 With a phone that expensive, you’ll probably want to find the lowest price possible.

 Luckily the Swappa marketplace is a great place to find the best deals on T-Mobile 5G phones.
-It’s on Swappa you can find a gently used Galaxy Note 10+ 5G for T-Mobile, helping you save hundreds of dollars over the carrier’s brand new retail price.
+It’s on Swappa you can find a gently used T-Mobile Galaxy Note 10+ 5G starting at $925, helping you save hundreds of dollars over the carrier’s brand new retail price.
 But don’t just take our word for it, hit the button below to see for yourself just how much you can save.

 When it comes to other 5G phones on T-Mobile, you’ll want to make sure to keep an eye out for “5G” somewhere in the name as more devices become available.
 We’ll be continually updating this list, so you can expect to find more T-Mobile 5G phones as we head deeper into 2020.